The Top 10 Must-See Destinations In The Enchanting City Of Venice

 1. St. Mark’s Basilica

-The basilica is also famous for its treasures, including the four bronze horses that adorn the facade and the Pala d’Oro, a Byzantine alter piece covered in gold and studded with thousands of gems.
-With a small-group tour, you’ll be able to see all of these highlights and much more with your guide!
+The basilica is famous for its treasures, including four bronze horses that grace its facade and the Pala d’Oro – an elaborate Byzantine alter piece covered with gold and studded with thousands of gems – covered with thousands of gems.
+When traveling as part of a small-group tour group, your guide can show you all these highlights and more!

 2. Doge’s Palace

-Start your tour at the Central Courtyard, which boasts numerous columns and statues that scream of Renaissance opulence.
-Then, head to the Scala dei Giganti, or “giant’s steps,” for a look at the imposing staircase that leads up to the state apartments on the first floor of the palace.
+Begin your tour at the Central Courtyard, featuring columns and statues that exemplify Renaissance splendor.
+Next stop should be Scala dei Giganti or “giant’s steps” which offers breathtaking views of an impressive staircase leading up to state apartments on the first floor of the palace.

 3. Rialto Bridge